The Plant Explained

 Is cyperus rotundus the same as cyperus esculentus (tiger nut)?

-No. Different species in the same family.
+No. Different species in the same genus.
 Tiger nut (Cyperus esculentus) is grown for edible tubers; Cyperus rotundus is grown (or harvested wild) for its medicinal tubers.

 Why is it called "nut grass" if it's not a grass?